Child’s First Visit

-A complete review of your childs medical health and any special needs or concerns will be addressed.
-More complicated procedures, such as fillings, should be done at a later visit after your child has become familiar with the office.
+A complete review of your child’s medical health and any special needs or concerns will be addressed.
+More complicated procedures, such as fillings, would be done at a later visit after your child has become familiar with the office and we have assessed their needs.
 We conclude the first visit with an office tour.

-Many parents want to know when their childs first appointment should be scheduled.
-The American Academy of Pediatric Dentistry recommends a childs first dental visit should be scheduled when the first tooth comes in and no later than their first birthday (Click here to visit the American Academy of Pediatric Dentistry FAQ).
+Many parents want to know when their child’s first appointment should be scheduled.
+The American Academy of Pediatric Dentistry recommends a child’s first dental visit should be scheduled when the first tooth comes in and no later than their first birthday.
 We specialize in infant oral health exams and parent education.
-Baby teeth are needed for proper chewing, learning to talk, developing jaw muscles, and good self image.
+Baby teeth are needed for proper chewing, learning to talk, developing jaw muscles, and good self–image.
 Healthy baby teeth mean a better chance for healthy adult teeth.